- Home

 A contact force that opposes the relative motion or tendency of motion between two surfaces in contact.
-Without friction, you couldn't walk, cars couldn't drive, nothing could grip.
+Without friction, you could not walk, cars could not drive, and nothing could grip.

 ๐ก Intuition